 Taxes in Commerce are quite flexible.
 They are organised around Tax Groups, assigned to your products, and Tax Rules that determine when a certain Rate Provider should be used.

-Commerce introduces a divide between the customer-facing Catalog and the internal Products that it requires to calculate totals and handle orders.
+Commerce separates customer-facing Catalog and the internal Products that it requires to calculate totals and handle orders by design.